10k Ohm resistor Color code with 3 4 5 and 6 bands

 5 Bands 10k ohm Resistor Model

-For a five bands 10k resistor, the first three digits are 1, 0 and 0 and the multiplier is 100.
-If the tolerance is 5% then fifth band will be of golden color.
+For five bands 10k resistor, the first three digits are 1, 0 and 0 and the multiplier is 100.
+If the tolerance is 5% then the fifth band will be of golden color.
 Then the color code for 5 band 10k resistor will be as 1002J and the colors of the bands are Brown, Black, Black, Red and Golden.

 Band numberColorCode